 Wearing an 1881 pattern tunic, this youthful looking soldier had when this portrait was taken seen a fair amount of

 time with the colours and active service in the field.
-The pair of Good Conduct striped on his left sleeve denote 5 years
+The pair of good conduct stripes on his left sleeve denote 5 years

 of exemplary service.
-Above the LS&GC stripes are qualification badges for Marksman (crossed rifles) and Signaler
+Above the good conduct stripes are qualification badges for Marksman (crossed rifles) and

-(crossed signal flags).
-He wears a single clasp campaign medal which is somewhat unclear but that appears the be the
+Signaler (crossed signal flags).
+He wears a single clasp campaign medal which is somewhat unclear but that appears

-India General Service Medal.
-His shoulder titles that can just be seen on his left shoulder and his collar badges are
+the be the India General Service Medal.
+His shoulder titles that can just be seen on his left shoulder and his collar

 I have been unable to link the soldier in this photograph to specific set of service papers with any certainty.
 I found the